Post Incarceration Syndrome

 Other side effects of Post Incarceration Syndrome, which may tie in with the traits above, include feelings of helplessness, hopelessness, fear, isolation, and anger or rage

-Adjusting to a partner’s return from prison can be very difficult for the partner that spent years, even decades, waiting for their release.
+Adjusting to a partner’s return from prison can be challenging, especially for those who have spent years, even decades, waiting for their release.

-I’m often asked, what can I do to better support my loved one without losing myself?
-The solution I offer is simple: “educate yourself on the psychological impact of incarceration, known as Post Incarceration Syndrome, set boundaries, and do a whole lot of self-care.”
-Also, share and discuss this subject with your loved one.
-Of course, many will deny that they’ve been affected by their bid in prison, but that’s highly unlikely.
+I’m often asked how to better support a loved one without losing yourself in the process.
+My advice is straightforward: “Educate yourself on the psychological impact of incarceration, known as Post-Incarceration Syndrome (PICS), set clear boundaries, and prioritize self-care.”
+It’s also important to openly discuss these issues with your loved one.
+While some may deny being affected by their time in prison, it’s highly unlikely they’ve emerged unscathed.

 There are many prison support groups on social media for women who have a loved one in prison or are formerly incarcerated.
 However, finding one where the group’s sole purpose is to raise awareness about Post Incarceration Syndrome is like finding a needle in a haystack.
 For this reason, Wife After Prison was birthed.
 When my marriage was on a slippery slope, I badly needed support.
 I needed a support group that would help me to understand why my ex-husband’s behavior and personality became unrecognizable before my very eyes.

-I will not be silent, my silence would violent Fatima Johnson, Jessica Vargas, Melinda Corona, and many others who lost their lives at the hands of someone they supported during and after their release from prison.
-So, in each of those groups, I asked, “have you heard of Post Incarceration Syndrome?” and those that answered, answered, “no.”
+I refuse to stay silent, knowing that my silence could dishonor the memory of Fatima Johnson, Jessica Vargas, Melinda Corona, and so many others who tragically lost their lives at the hands of someone they supported during and after their release from prison.
+That’s why I asked each group I was part of, “Have you heard of Post Incarceration Syndrome?”
+The overwhelming response was, “No.”

-When I began sharing my story and our encounter about this mental disorder that doesn’t get the attention it deserves, many began to come forward with questions and comments.
-There is one comment that I will never forget, a wife wrote, “had I known about this, maybe my husband would still be alive; three days after he got out of prison, he committed suicide.”
-Many asked, “what happened in three days?”
-I knew it wasn’t what happened in three days.
-What happened in prison that he couldn’t live with?
+As I started sharing my story and our experience with this mental disorder that often goes unnoticed, others began to open up with questions and comments.
+One comment in particular has stuck with me.
+A wife wrote, “Had I known about this, maybe my husband would still be alive; three days after he got out of prison, he committed suicide.”
+People wondered what could have happened in those three days.
+But I knew the real question was, what happened in prison that he couldn’t live with?

-To hear someone say, “I was happiest when he was in prison,” is alarming; however, many have this sentiment.
-As a result, many have lost interest in the things that used to bring them joy.
+Hearing someone say, “I was happiest when he was in prison,” is unsettling, yet it’s a sentiment shared by many.
+As a result, some people have lost interest in the activities that once brought them joy.

-Some resent taking care of all aspects of the relationship, including financial and parenting responsibilities.
-Maintaining a relationship with an individual in prison is expensive; between visits, phone calls, and putting money on their books for food and toiletries, they can spend thousands of dollars a year to support the relationship.
-A wife shared that since her husband’s incarceration, she had spent $60,000.00, and he’s still incarcerated.
+There’s also resentment about handling every aspect of the relationship, including financial and parenting responsibilities.
+Supporting a relationship with someone in prison is costly—visits, phone calls, and adding money to their account for food and toiletries can add up to thousands of dollars a year.
+One wife revealed that she had spent $60,000 while her husband was still incarcerated.

 Get the Free Chapter Now